copygrinder/copygrinder_server/developer.md

   deeply-immutable.
 - read/write from mutable parameters
 - read/write from mutable static properties / singleton objects
-- spwan threads which call semi-pure functions.
+- spawn threads which call semi-pure functions.
 Semi-pure objects are pure objects that contain mutable state.
 A semi-pure function is a pure function with exception that it may read/write from mutable properties of its object.
   Thus, these functions are effectively pure in a single-threaded environment, and hence why they are not allowed to be multi-threaded.
 An example of a semi-pure object is an Array.